How does priestley use gerald to explore ideas about responsibility

 One of the primary values Gerald embodies is that of social acceptance and approval.
 He is portrayed as being extraordinarily concerned with maintaining a good reputation within his social circle, particularly through his engagement with Sheila Birling.
 By marrying into the Birling family, Gerald hopes to secure his place within the upper echelons of society and gain the respect and admiration of his peers.

-See also How to draw grinch
+See also How to pronounce simile

 Additionally, Gerald represents the prevailing gender dynamics and expectations of the time period.
 He seeks to exert control and dominance in his relationships, particularly with Daisy Renton.
 Upon discovering Daisy’s lowly status, he takes advantage of his position of power to manipulate and control her, earnestly believing that his actions are justified and that his status affords him the right to treat those beneath him as he sees fit.